bradylangdale/IntrepidClient/README.md

 Based on Abengido:

-- [Abendigo](https://github.com/Jire/Abendigo) The actual client for which IntrepidClient is made
+- [Abendigo](https://github.com/Jire/Abendigo) The actual client from which IntrepidClient is made
 - [Arrowhead](https://github.com/Jire/Arrowhead) for high-level interfacing with processes
 - [Java Native Access (JNA)](https://github.com/java-native-access/jna) as the backbone for interfacing with native libraries
 - [Netty](http://netty.io) for Abendigo's networking

 ## Building from source

 To run IntrepidClient first run "Build-Rebuild.bat", this compiles the client.
-Once both the hacks themselves and the menu are complete you run use the hacks by starting CS:GO and running "Launcher.bat".
+Once both the hacks themselves and the menu are complete you can then run the hacks by starting CS:GO and running "Launcher.bat".

 ## Issues?
 Add me on steam!